 Globally the species is listed as Vulnerable, but an assessment of the conservation status of the species has not been updated since 1998.
 However, in Colombia, the species is listed as Endangered in 2005 – which is probably more accurate assessment of the species as patterns of decline are thought to be similar in both countries.

-This palm was declared the national tree and emblem of Colombia, where it is found in the coffee growing region of Quindío.
-Traditionally, the young leaves were used during ‘Semana Santa’ or Holy Week.
+The species is the national tree and emblem of Colombia, where it is found in the coffee growing region of Quindío.
+Traditionally, the young leaves were used during ‘Semana Santa’ or Holy Week – an important cultural festival.
 However, recently a ban has been introduced to stop the practice due to the large quantities collected, which had reached a commercial scale.
 The tree is also used to make fencing, beams and walls of houses across its range.

 Photo: Natalia Tejedor/GTSG

-Galeano, G. and Bernal, R. Red List of Palms: https://cmsdata.iucn.org/ssc-groups/plants-fungi/palm-specialist-group/palm-red-lists
+Galeano, G. and Bernal, R. Red List of Palms: https://www.iucn.org/ssc-groups/plants-fungi/palm-specialist-group/palm-red-lists

 Bernal, R., and Sanín, M. (2013).
 Los palmares de Ceroxylon quindiuense (Arecaceae) en el Valle de Cocora, Quindío.
 Colombia Forestal, 16(1), 67-79.

 The makore tree (Tieghemella heckelii), itself threatened by logging, provides an important food source for forest elephants in Central Africa.